gravitee-io/gravitee-platform-docs/docs/am/getting-started/install-and-upgrade-guides/deploy-in-kubernetes.md

 ```
 {% endcode %}

-The AM gateway provides a readiness probe that takes into account the number of domains synced at startup.
+The AM Gateway provides a readiness probe that takes into account the number of domains synced at startup.
 If you want to use this probe, then you shouldn’t disable the internal APIs.
 Instead, we use the following configuration on the gateway:

 {% code title="AM Gateway readiness probe" %}
 ```yaml